DiversityTemplating/Diversity/docs/renderer.md

 #### Subrendering format diversity

-If an (sub-)object in `settings` matches a property with `"format": "diversity"` in the schema, that object should be treated as a base `settings` and fed into the rendering.
-The object must have the key `component`, saying which component should be rendered.
-It might have `version` - a semver version specification, and it might have `settings` that will be fed into rendering of THAT component.
+If an (sub-)object in `settings` matches a property with `"format": "diversity"` in the schema, that object should be treated as a base `settings` and fed into the rendering recursively.
 The resulting HTML of this rendering shall be added to `componentHTML` in this same object.

 Note that this must be done for places in the schema defined by `properties`, `additionalProperties` and `items`.